-Austin launches pilot to provide real-time bus information to blind riders
+Austin, TX pilot to provide real-time bus info to blind riders sees 80% success rate

 - Through the app, riders will get real-time updates automatically when they're in proximity to a stop, from beacons connected via Bluetooth.
 The pilot program, for a select number of "beta-riders" that use BlindSquare every day, will last for 60 days.